Home > News > DSU retains #3 Public, #9 Overall in USNWR HBCU rankings

 • A new Early Childhood Innovation Center serving childcare providers across the state and opening its doors in early 2025.

-• An aviation program that continues to lead the airline industry in producing more pilots of color than any other place in the country.
+• An Aviation Program that continues to lead the airline industry in producing more pilots of color than any other place in the country.

 In this year’s rankings, the University was touted for its undergraduate teaching, innovation, and the performance of students from low-resource communities.
 The University also received high marks in its peer assessment category, ranking #10 among all HBCUs.